andy-iskauskas/Differentiation/README.md

 ### Suggestions
 Any feedback or suggestions for improvement would be great: a working list of things to do are
 - Test further to ensure all code is behaving as it should!
-- Think about making the output easier to deal with: at present the string output has to be run through expression to display in latex form, and it is not simplified in a useful way
+- Think about making the output easier to deal with: at present the string output has to be run through expression to display in latex form.
 - Ensure that there are no important mathematical functions missing from the extension
 - Modify the custom part type: need to ensure for nth-order ODEs that there are n linearly independent solutions (not currently checking this)
 - Consider integration (much much harder)